freealise/freealise/translate/readme.md

 add transliteration
 arc interpolation for letters (svg)

+lyrics calligraphy | bead or thread bracelet with alphabet

 Georgian leader Gemma Frealidze - native English speaker, populist but deterministic and edited by advisor.